Skip to main content

 • From the widget id → Get a dashboard widget (include_report=true) then extract query_report.viz_settings.fields, you can find the field you want to add condition then extract path_hash to get model_id and field_name

-• aggregation: the aggregation that will be applied on the field when processing the condition.
+• aggregation: The aggregation that will be applied on the field when processing the condition.

-• transformation: the transformation that will be applied on the field when processing the condition.
+• transformation: The transformation that will be applied on the field when processing the condition.

 • condition: be applied on the Data Modeling layer to filter your data.
 Check out our document here for more details.